Empower Your Practice

 • Trackable health progress

-• Structured information
+• Structured clinical information

-• Urgent details can’t be omitted
+• Urgent details cannot be omitted

-• Easy transfer of the case to another specialist.
+• Easy transfer of the case to another specialist

 Progress Note: What Is It?

-A physical therapy progress note is a legal document written by a professional occupational therapist.
-The aim of a note is to track a patient’s care process, write prescriptions, document complaints, and outline treatment plans.
+A physical therapy progress note is a legal document written by a professional occupational or physical therapist.
+The aim of a note is to track a patient's care process, write prescriptions, document complaints, and outline treatment plans.

 Clinicians employ the instrument of note-taking to get the most out of the planning process.
 Every note includes a section called Plan that can be used to modify the treatment if needed.
-A therapist uses the planning section of a note to make these alternations without interrupting the actual manipulations.
+A therapist uses the planning section of a note to make these alterations without interrupting the actual manipulations.

 The most widespread format of note-taking in physical therapy is a SOAP format.
 Let's consider it in detail.